jcarlosvelasco/intellidocs/README.md

 Unlock insights from your PDFs with advanced AI-powered conversations.
 IntelliDocs uses cutting-edge Retrieval-Augmented Generation (RAG) technology to understand your documents and provide accurate, context-aware answers to all your questions.

 Check out the backend repository [here](https://github.com/jcarlosvelasco/intellidocs-backend).
-Check out the demo [here](https://intellidocs-pearl.vercel.app).
-P.D: it might be slow due to the free tier of Render and Vercel.

 ---